Weak null singularity for the Einstein-Euler system: Equations

 \section{Equations}

 Following \cite{Christodoulou1989-1990}, we derive the equations for the Ricci coefficients and curvature components in the modified double null coordinates as in Theorem \ref{ContinuousExist}.
 In Section \ref{SchematicEquations}, we derive the commuted equations from the equations below.
-Firstly, $\chi$ and $\underline{\chi}$ obey the following null structure equations
+To start, we record the Christoffel symbols